martin-g/avro-website/content/en/docs/C API/_index.md

  / ___ | |/ / /  / /_/ /  / /___
 /_/  |_|___/_/   \____/   \____/
 ```
+>
-<cite>A C program is like a fast dance on a newly waxed dance floor by people carrying razors.</cite> — Waldi Ravens
+> A C program is like a fast dance on a newly waxed dance floor by people carrying razors. — Waldi Ravens
+>

 The C implementation has been tested on MacOSX and Linux but, over time, the number of support OSes should grow.
 Please let us know if you’re using `Avro C` on other systems.